Environment policy: general principles and basic framework

 The European Union Network for the Implementation and Enforcement of Environmental Law (IMPEL) is an international network of environmental authorities created to boost enforcement by providing a platform for policymakers, environmental inspectors and enforcement officers to exchange ideas and best practices.

 In 1990, the European Environment Agency (EEA) was established in Copenhagen to support the development, implementation and evaluation of environment policy and to inform the general public on the matter.
-In 2020, it published its sixth State of the Environment Report on the status and outlook of the European environment.
+In 2025, it published its seventh report on the state and outlook of the European environment.

 In terms of monitoring, the EU also runs the European Earth Observation Programme (Copernicus), which provides environmental observation satellite data.
 With regard to pollutants, the European Pollutant Release and Transfer Register (E-PRTR) provides key environmental data from more than 30 000 industrial facilities in the EU.
 Data from both programmes is open access.